What Do S&C Coaches Actually Do?

 Coaching athletes is a people-based occupation, communication with either groups or one on one is a fundamental part of the job.

-Throughout a training cycle, your athletes will experience highs and lows which will be expressed through a range of emotions from sadness, disappointment, frustration and anger through to satisfaction, pride, honour, happiness and elation.
+Throughout a training cycle, your athletes will experience highs and lows which will be expressed through a range of emotions from sadness, disappointment, frustration and anger to satisfaction, pride, honour, happiness and elation.

 The reality of the job is that there are also psychosocial demands on the S&C coach which rarely enter onto a job description or get discussed at interviews.
 Whilst at times challenging, it can also be an incredibly rewarding experience and allows for a greater connection with athletes which can be highly beneficial for buy-in, team cohesion and ultimately job satisfaction for the coach.

-Summary & Recommendations
+Summary

-In summary, all jobs have some tasks and duties which we prefer over others, this article has shed some light on some of those unspoken expectations of the S&C coach, which appear to be generally excepted by coaches as being part of the job.
+In summary, all jobs have some tasks and duties which we prefer over others.
+This article has shed some light on some of those unspoken expectations of the S&C coach, which appear to be generally accepted by coaches as being part of the job.
+To ensure you have clarity on the daily tasks and responsibilities, be sure to define your duties explicitly with your line manager.

 When speaking to the head coach or your line manager phrases like the ones laid out below could help with creating transparency in a non-confrontational manner.

-‘What do you need me to do for the team?’
+- What do you need me to do for the team?

-‘Are there any specific tasks or duties not on the job spec that you need me to do for the team?’
+- Are there any specific tasks or duties not on the job spec that you need me to do for the team?

-‘I just wanted to check in with how you guys do things here and define what it is you need me to do daily’.
+- I just wanted to check in with how you guys do things here and define what it is you need me to do daily.

-As previously discussed, no two elite sporting organisations are run in the same way, so take some time to understand the culture of the organisation who has employed you, get to know what the expectations are of you as a coach, but also what that looks like in reality, on a daily task-specific basis.
+As previously discussed, no two elite sporting organisations are run in the same way, so take some time to understand the culture of the organisation that has employed you, get to know what the expectations are of you as a coach, but also what that looks like in reality, on a daily task-specific basis.

-Keeping open lines of communication with your line manager and taking a pro-active approach to clarifying your left and right limits as a coach will help to align expectations between the organisation and the S&C coach.
+Keeping open lines of communication with your line manager and taking a proactive approach to clarifying your left and right limits as a coach will help to align expectations between the organisation and the S&C coach.
 Potentially leading to better working relationships and increased job satisfaction.